 - once a week, unwrap the cake and repeat the brandy infusion

-The Christmas cake will stay quite happily like this until at least Christmas, but a week or two beforehand we will unwrap it and progress to icing and decorating for those who wish to do so.
-That, however, will be another blog post for another day!
+The Christmas cake will stay quite happily like this until at least Christmas, but a week or two beforehand you could unwrap it and progress to icing and decorating it for those who wish to do so.